Seamonsters-2605/Seamonsters-2605.github.io/docs/robot-sim/index.md

 ```
 - Before starting the simulator, plug a joystick (or however many you need for your bot).
 It is also possible to control the robot without joysticks.
 - With your file open in VS Code, switch to the Debug tab on the left (the no-bug icon).
 At the top of the Debug panel, change the configuration to "Simulate".
 Then click the green play button.
 - You have a robot simulator!
+Drag the joystick from System Joysticks to Joystick[0] under the Joysticks tab.
 The joystick movement should show feedback in the window.
 Click the "Teleoperated" option to enable your robot and drive it around.
-If you don't have joysticks, click in the X/Y axis boxes below Stick 0 and Stick 1.

 ## Debugging the simulator in VS Code